MagicalDealer/research-pass/README.md

 whether community modifications genuinely improve it

+whether the current monolithic prompt should eventually become a modular skill, agent system, or other architecture

 The Research Pass should not be protected from criticism.

 We want people to break it.